data-gymnasia/courses/content/linear-algebra/content.md

 ---
 > id: step-130

-*Solution*.
-Using linearity of the dot product, we get
+*Solution.* Using linearity of the dot product, we get

 ``` latex
 (\mathbf{a} + \mathbf{b}) \cdot (\mathbf{a} + \mathbf{b}) &= \mathbf{a} \cdot (\mathbf{a} + \mathbf{b}) + \mathbf{b}\cdot (\mathbf{a} + \mathbf{b})  \\\